anapdh/enumerable-methods/README.md

 ### About the Project

-This project consists of a implemention of a own version of Ruby’s enumerable methods.
+This project consists of an implementation of an own version of Ruby’s enumerable methods.

 ## Built With